nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. the user requests to list all meetings.
+1. The user requests to list all meetings.
 2. FindingbrUdders displays the list of all meetings in the command result panel.

    Use case ends.